TMHBBV/unbxdocs./docs/Browse/unbxd-browse-ui-dashboard.md

 ---
-title: Unbxd Browse UI Dashboard
+title: User Management
 deprecated: false
 hidden: false
 metadata:
   robots: index
 ---
-# User Management
+# Overview

 The Users page provides a way to manage user accounts within the Netcore Unbxd console.
 Admins can create new users, assign them roles, and edit their existing roles.
 This ensures that only authorized users have access to Netcore Unbxd's features.
 On this page, account owners can: